Donald Trump Serves Fast Food Feast Again For North Dakota State University Football Champs

 Donald Trump seems to have found his go-to menu for champion athletes visiting the White House.
 After putting together a fast food feast for the Clemson Tigers championship football team earlier this year in January, The Hill reported that he created a similar menu for the North Dakota State Bison championship team.

 The champion players and coaches were treated to yet another large spread of assorted fast food items set up on silver platters that adorned a long table inside the State Dining Room.
-Options included menu items from McDonald’s and Chick-Fil-A, which is slightly different from the feast put together for the Clemson Tigers, who were served food from McDonald’s, Wendy’s and Burger King.
+Options included menu items from McDonald’s and Chick-Fil-A, which is slightly different from the feast put together for the Clemson Tigers, who were served food from McDonald’s, Wendy’s, and Burger King.

 At the time of Clemson’s visit back in January, the president attributed the meal to the government shutdown.
 And while the decision received some backlash on social media, it appeared to go over well with the Tigers, as quarterback Trevor Lawrence told TMZ Sports at the time that the feast “was awesome.”